machinewrapped/gpt-subtrans/readme.md

     CLAUDE_API_KEY=<your_claude_api_key>
 ```

-If you are using Azure, probably you want to add additional lines as well:
+If you are using Azure:

 ```
 AZURE_API_BASE=<your api_base, such as https://something.openai.azure.com>
 AZURE_DEPLOYMENT_NAME=<deployment_name>
 ```

 3. Create a virtual environment for the project by running the following command in the root folder to create a local environment for the Python interpreter.:
 ```